Admissions

 Hands-on, specialized training

-Berkeley offers hands-on training where you learn by producing real news stories.
+Berkeley offers hands-on, immersive training where you learn by producing real news stories.
 Choose from five areas of study—Audio, Documentary, Multimedia-Web Video, Narrative Writing, or Photojournalism—while building industry-ready skills.
 You’ll start with local reporting using multimedia tools, then specialize further.
-By graduation, you’ll have a published portfolio and join a robust alumni network.
+By graduation, you’ll have a published portfolio and join a robust alum network.

 Learn More